wix-incubator/erb/bootstrap/wix-bootstrap-require-login/README.md

 Returns a response with an `HTTP 401` status if the user is not authenticated.
 Otherwise, it passes the request through.

 ### `context.requireLogin.redirect()`
 Redirects the user to the URL pre-configured in the config, which can be overridden through `ENV` variable.
-It also inserts the return URL as a query parameter by taking the value of `req.aspects['web-context'].url`.
+It also inserts the return URL including query string as a query parameter by taking the value of `req.aspects['web-context'].url`.